IRFM/IMASViz/doc/source/manual/loading_IDS.rst

 Open IDS
 --------

 The procedure of opening any IDS is the same.
-In this tutorial, the procedure will be shown on **magnetics IDS**.
+In this manual, the procedure will be shown on **magnetics IDS**.